projectsbyif/openapis/pages/potential-new-apis.md

 - **Social graph** information can be derived the records of who we call, text and who we're typically nearby according to our location records.

 - **Internet connection records** detail every website we visit and every connection made by our apps.
+These are required to be held by the Investigatory Powers Act 2016, though the [public are largely unaware](#).

+[AutoSwap](#) demonstrated the power of combining a person's location history with signal data.

+- Should people be able to access insights learned about them by the company from the data they provided?
+- Is there a risk that showing people what's held about them might legitimise excessive collection of data?
-These are required to be held by the Investigatory Powers Act 2016, though the [public are largely unaware].
-People should know what information is held about them and making this visible through APIs would be good for transparency.
+- People should know what information is held about them and making this visible through APIs would be good for transparency.

 ## API: Delete usage data

 People have the right to delete data held about them (except where it's legally required to be retained), but the process for exercising this right can be cumbersome.

 [Bills Box](#) hinted at how API access could make it easier for people to delete information they don't want to be stored about them.

+- Instead of deleting data, why can't people ask for it not to be stored in the first place?
+- For data which must be retained legally, can it be modified so it's not personally identifiable?

 ## API: Get company policies